 This course is designed to assist students in developing life-planning skills to make informed career choices.
-The course focuses on self-awareness, decision-making strategies, value clarification, academic planning, career exploration and interest inventory assessments resulting in a comprehensive career plan.
+The course focuses on self-awareness, decision-making strategies, value clarification, academic planning, career exploration, and interest inventory assessments resulting in a comprehensive career plan.

-GNST115

-Effective Online Learning
+GNST115 Effective Online Learning

-This course teaches how to apply tools and strategies for effective learning in an online environment.
+This is a one credit course that teaches how to apply tools and strategies for effective learning in an online environment.
 Basic elements of online course environments are discussed, along with issues related to success in online and traditional classes.
 Topics covered include: personality and learning styles and how they relate to online education, time management, motivation, discussion board etiquette and building and maintaining relationships with both the instructor and fellow online students.
-Basic knowledge of and access to, computer, Internet and e-mail is expected of students enrolling in this class.
+Basic knowledge of computers, Internet and e-mail is expected of students enrolling in this class.
+Furthermore, it is required that students enrolling in this class have access to a personal computer with Internet access.
+OFFERED: every semester